Workforce Assessment

 South Africa, and the Czech Republic.
 As the organization has grown, however, the management

+development has not always reflected best practices for promotions and hiring.
 The newly enhanced HR Department has been revamped and expanded to deal with these management

 issues.
 While CapraTek has a strong anti-discrimination policy that appears to be effective, HR has